ENGLISH LITERATURE (BA)

 You’ll begin by gaining a grounding in literature, from the ancient past to the present.
 You’ll develop your critical thinking and grasp of literary theory in Modes of Reading.
 In Medieval to Renaissance English Literature, you’ll take in the foundational writers of English literature, such as Chaucer, Sidney, Spenser and Shakespeare.
 Epic into Novel will give you an understanding of some of the great texts of classical and modern times.
 And you’ll tackle the literature and politics that define contemporary life in Modern World Literatures – though if you’d prefer to learn a language instead, that option is open to you too.

-Targeted teaching with class sizes of 10 - 15 students (on average)
+Targeted teaching with class sizes of 10-15 students (on average).
+Smaller groups of 5–6 for our Selected Topics module.

 As a student on our English degrees, you will have the opportunity to spend your third year at one of our partner institutions in Europe, China or the USA.
 You will then return to Warwick to complete your fourth and final year of your degree.